The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Istria and the North:

-Many thanks to Adriatic Luxury Hotels for providing me with four comped nights at Hotel Dubrovnik Palace and three comped nights at Hotel Excelsior; to Visit Dubrovnik for providing us with two Dubrovnik cards, two Lokrum ferry tickets, two cable car tickets, and a comped city tour; to the Mljet Tourist Board for two comped ferry tickets to Mljet, a tour of Mljet National Park, and lunch at Pizzeria Levanat; and to the Croatia National Tourist Board for making connections and support throughout the trip.
-Through my boyfriend’s work connections in Dubrovnik, we also experienced a comped meal at Proto, a comped meal at Azur, a comped kayak rental on Lokrum Island, and a comped peka for us and his local colleagues with Marija and Zlatko.
+Many thanks to Adriatic Luxury Hotels for providing me with four comped nights at Hotel Dubrovnik Palace and three comped nights at Hotel Excelsior; to Visit Dubrovnik for providing us with two Dubrovnik Passes, two Lokrum ferry tickets, two cable car tickets, and a comped city tour; to the Mljet Tourist Board for two comped ferry tickets to Mljet, a tour of Mljet National Park, and lunch at Pizzeria Levanat; and to the Croatia National Tourist Board for making connections and support throughout the trip.
+Through my now-husband’s work connections in Dubrovnik, we also experienced a comped meal at Proto, a comped meal at Azur, a comped kayak rental on Lokrum Island, and a comped peka for us and his local colleagues with Marija and Zlatko.

 Have you been to Dubrovnik?
 What are your tips?